 When you’re no longer self-isolating or being shielded

 You must not drive your vehicle before you take it to its MOT.

 Tax your vehicle when it has passed its MOT.
 Only do this if you had to register it as off the road.

 How the 6-month extension works

 Your vehicle’s MOT expiry date will be automatically extended by 6 months if it’s eligible.
-This will be done just before it’s due to expire.
+This will be done about 7 days before it’s due to expire.

 This means that: